Applications of H\"uckel-Su-Schrieer-Heeger method. I. Carbon-carbon bond lengths in polycyclic aromatic hydrocarbons: Modular architecture of PAHs

 \section{Modular architecture of PAHs}

 The carbon skeletons of PAHs are finite jigsaw cuts from the honeycomb lattice of graphene.
 At the perimeter of a PAH there is a number of methine groups ($>$CH) corresponding to the tertiary carbon atoms (each with two C neighbors); the remaining C atoms are of the quaternary kind (with three C neighbors).
-The varied shapes of PAHs determine the corresponding topologies of the C--C bonds which, in the AugHMO model~\cite{Stol2017a,Stol2017b}, directly translate into the bond-length pattern.
-Our HSSH calculations for PAHs reveal a considerable spread ($~ 0.1$ \AA) of the equilibrium C--C bond lengths: from $1.363$ \AA{} [bond a in pyrene (\textbf{15}), see Fig.~\ref{fig:PCO}], to $1.461$ \AA{} [bond m' in perylene (\textbf{26}), see Fig.~\ref{fig:ryl}].
-These values are to be compared with the HSSH result for graphene~\cite{Stol2017b} equal to $1.424$ \AA.
+The varied shapes of PAHs determine the corresponding topologies of the C-C bonds, which may be represented by the so-called H\"{u}ckel graphs (see Ref.~\cite{Trinajstic:1992}, p.
+28). we shall use such graphs in the figures throughout the paper: the C atoms are graph vertices, and the C-C $\sigma$ bonds are graph edges (the H atoms and the C-H bonds are absent).
+In the AugHMO model~\cite{Stol2020a,Stol2020b}, the topologies of the C-C bonds directly translate into the bond-length pattern.
+Our HSSH calculations for PAHs reveal a considerable spread (ca. $0.1$ {\AA}) of the equilibrium C-C bond lengths: from $1.363$ {\AA} [bond a in pyrene (\textbf{15}), see Fig.~\ref{fig:PCO}], to $1.461$ {\AA} [bond m' in perylene (\textbf{26}), see Fig.~\ref{fig:ryl}].
+These values are to be compared with the HSSH result for graphene~\cite{Stol2020b} equal to $1.424$ {\AA}.

 Our HSSH calculations indicate that some classes of PAHs (clarenes, rylenes, and a subclass of the K-region PAHs) are well represented by a \emph{modular architecture}.
-The ground-state geometry of such a PAH can be assemblied by using certain standard molecular fragments (modules) of fixed geometries, connected by C--C bonds (linkers) of fixed lengths.
-The set of modules employed in the present study is depicted in Fig.~\ref{fig:ABCmodules}.
+The ground-state geometry of such a PAH can be assemblied by using certain standard molecular fragments (modules) of fixed geometries, connected by C-C bonds (linkers) of fixed lengths.
+The set of modules employed in the present study is depicted, in the form of H\"{u}ckel graphs, in Fig.~\ref{fig:ABCmodules}.
 These modules are assumed to have ,,natural'' symmetries, independent of the particular molecular environment.
 More details will be provided in sections devoted to clarenes (Sec.~\ref{sec:clar}), K-region PAHs (2) (Subsec.~\ref{ssec:KPAHs2}), and rylenes (Sec.~\ref{sec:ryl}).

 \FloatBarrier

 \FloatBarrier

 How the bond lengths corresponding to the modules and linkers were computed?
 Take the example of bond a in module A3: the length $\overline{R^{\rm e}_{\rm a}}$ was calculated by averaging over all the 28 symmetry-unrelated occurences of this type of bond in the molecules containig the A3-module (see Figs.~\ref{fig:clar1}, \ref{fig:clar2}, and \ref{fig:KPAHs2}).
 As a measure of the spread of the actual values of this bond length we used the absolute value of maximal difference,